 The Developer Menu gives you a couple different functionalities.
 A few are pretty self-explanatory, like:

-Reload manifest & JS bundle: this will reload your app.
+- Reload manifest & JS bundle: this will reload your app.
 Usually this isn't necessary if you have Live or Hot Reload enabled, since it will automatically refresh whenever you save your changes in your text editor.

-Go to Expo Home: Leave your app and navigate back to the Expo Client homescreen
+- Go to Expo Home: Leave your app and navigate back to the Expo client homescreen

-Enable/Disable Live Reload: When enabled, your app will automatically refresh the JS bundle whenever you save file changes in your project directory.
+- Enable/Disable Live Reload: When enabled, your app will automatically refresh the JS bundle whenever you save file changes in your project directory.

 components, rather than a functional components.
-You can read about their differences here.
+You can read about their differences here

 Now let's explore some of the more exciting functionalities...

 This opens up a small window giving you performance information of your app.
 You will see: